Zamalek's chairman Mortada Mansour(Photo: Reuters)

-In the video, Mansour appears walking on the pavement next to Zamalek Club.
-A young man wearing a hoodie slowly approaches him from behind and slaps him on the back of his neck, a particularly insulting gesture in Egyptian culture.
+In the video, which the group announced hours before posting it, Mansour appears walking on the sidewalk next to Zamalek Club.
+A young man wearing a hoodie slowly approaches him from behind and slaps him on the back of his neck, which is traditionally known to be a particularly insulting way to hit someone.

-The Ultras White Knights initially blamed him for not doing enough to coax authorities into lifting an ongoing crowd ban in domestic competitions before the feud dramatically escalated, with Mansour branding the fans a "terrorist group" bent on stirring up chaos in the country.
+The Ultras White Knights initially blamed him for not doing enough to coax authorities into lifting an ongoing crowd ban in domestic competitions before the feud dramatically escalated, with Mansour branding them a "terrorist group" bent on stirring up chaos in the country.

 (For more sports news and updates, follow Ahram Online Sports on Twitter at @AO_Sports and on Facebook at AhramOnlineSports.)